-Though they may sometimes act lazy on the surface, beagles have loads of energy and need regular exercise to use up that energy.
-Otherwise, the buildup of energy may release that mischievous nature inside.
-Walk your dog once or twice daily and give him plenty of chances chance to run and play every day.
-As scent hounds, they enjoy sniffing everything along your walks and this will exercise your dog's mind as well as his body.
-But you will need good leash control and training so you can control your dog if he gets a scent that he wants to track.
-As they get along well with other dogs, free running in a properly enclosed dog park can fun for both of you.
+Though they may sometimes act lazy on the surface, beagles have loads of energy and need regular exercise to use it up.
+Otherwise, the dog may release that mischievous nature inside.
+Walk your dog once or twice daily and give it plenty of chances to run and play.
+As scent hounds, they enjoy sniffing everything along your walks, which will exercise your dog's mind as well as his body.
+However, you will need good leash control and training, so you can control your dog if he gets a scent that he wants to track.
+Because beagles get along well with other dogs, free running in a properly enclosed dog park can fun for both of you.

-A yard with a physical fence is preferred to one with an electronic fence as a beagle may not stop once he catches the scent of interesting prey.
-Be sure your dog has an identification collar or microchip as they can be escape artists, digging under fences and finding other ways to escape.
+A yard with a physical fence is preferred to one with an electronic fence, as a beagle may not stop once he catches the scent of interesting prey.
+Be sure your dog has an identification collar or microchip—beagles can be escape artists, digging under fences and finding other ways to escape.

 Beagles can be wonderful companions and great family dogs when properly trained and socialized.
 Having been bred to be in packs, they get along well with other dogs and most do well with cats, especially if raised together.
-They are excellent with children as long as the child is old enough to treat a dog with respect and to tolerate the high energy the beagle may display.
-Also note that these dogs are considered to be mouthy, so they may mouth a child's arm to play, and this might frighten a child.
+They are excellent with children as long as the child is old enough to treat a dog with respect and tolerate the high energy the beagle may display.
+Also note that these dogs are considered to be mouthy, so they may mouth a child's arm to play, which can be frightening.

-A big consideration in having a beagle is their barking and baying.
-They will bay when they detect an interesting scent but they may also become problem barkers due to boredom or separation anxiety.
+Take their barking and baying into consideration.
+They will bay when they detect an interesting scent, but they may also become problem barkers due to boredom or separation anxiety.
 Beagles need human companionship or the companionship of other pets throughout the day.

 Common Health Problems